 Some trading platforms even incorporate robotic process automation to deal with compliance activities and back-office tasks, increasing efficiency.

 In the future, AI systems will handle much of the world’s trading volume.
-They drive faster execution, cut slippage, and make advanced strategies accessible to retail investors that were once reserved for institutions.
+They drive faster trade execution, cut slippage, and make advanced strategies accessible to retail investors that were once reserved for institutions.

 Main drivers behind the rise of AI in trading